flyinacres/notebook_env/README.md

 - If your notebook adds a folder to its search path at runtime (`sys.path.append(...)`) and then imports individual files from it directly, those imports may get flagged as missing packages even though they're really local files.
 Importing the folder itself as a package (`from my_folder import my_module`) is recognized correctly; it's specifically the "add to search path, then import the file directly" style that isn't.
 - A specific, less common style of import (`from . import something`) isn't detected at all.
 - It only checks packages you import directly — not the packages _those_ packages depend on internally.
 Those can still change version on their own between installs.
+- Packages that come from somewhere other than PyPI (a git address, a web link, a local folder) are installed as written.
+The tool can't check whether they're still reachable or whether they changed later, and it doesn't look at what they depend on.
 - It confirms a GPU was _available_, not that every part of the notebook actually used it.
 - It can't automatically fix a hardware-specific build mismatch (like a GPU version tag) — only flag it.
 - Running it against a saved file vs. pasting it into a live notebook can genuinely give different answers (see "Two ways to run it" above) — they're not interchangeable, and picking the wrong one for your situation can produce a misleading result.